AnthonyShannon/Eat-Da-Burger/README.md

 ### Overview

 In this assignment, I attempted to create a burger logger with MySQL, Node, Express, Handlebars and a homemade ORM.
 I will ran into some problems though, and it is currently not functioning.
+Although I double and triple checked my paths for connecting my js and css files, I was getting an error that they were not found.
+In addition, heroku is displaying an application error that I could not figure out.

 ### App Design Notes